brainhack-school2020/deep_representational_learning/README.md

 A good sumary of brain and DNN computations can be obtained with a Representational Dissimlarity Matrix (RDM, see DATA section).

-# Tools
+## Tools

 The structure of the analyses will rely on :

 - developping analysis in Python scripts: pyrsa, scikit-learn, tensorFlow & keras
-- basics in visualisation tools : using jupyter notebooks, interactive widgets, seaborn, and scikit-learn for multi-dimensional scaling.
+- basics in visualisation tools : jupyter notebooks, interactive widgets, seaborn, and scikit-learn for multi-dimensional scaling.
 - Considering that the data is not completely available, no need to focus on BIDS standards that much.
+- Github

-# Data
+## Data

 Description (general):